 Wine and dine your way around these District hot spots.

-In case you missed it, 2016 saw the nation's capital officially become a top tier foodie destination with a stream of accolades.
-The city was anointed with its first Michelin Guide, named Bon Appétit magazine's restaurant city of the year and Zagat's hottest food city.
-When you visit in 2017, you will see a Washington, DC that boasts a dining scene full of new concepts and reinvigorated favorites that generate buzz and bookings (read: reserve your table now!).
-Here are some of the best DC restaurants that you have to check out in the new year.
+In case you missed it, the nation's capital has officially become a top tier foodie destination with a stream of accolades.
+The city was anointed with its first Michelin Guide and named Bon Appétit magazine's restaurant city of the year and Zagat's hottest food city in 2016.
+When you visit this year, you will see a Washington, DC that boasts a dining scene full of new concepts and reinvigorated favorites that generate buzz and bookings (read: reserve your table now!).
+Here are some of the best (and hottest) DC restaurants that you have to check out.